shawn1m/overture/README.md

 Tips:

-+ Root privilege is required if you are listening on port 53
++ Root privilege is required if you are listening on port 53.
++ For Windows users, please run overture on command prompt instead of double click.
 + You may find default IP network file and domain file from the acknowledgements section, or just download below files.
   These files are also included in the binary release package.
   + [ip_network file ](https://github.com/17mon/china_ip_list/raw/master/china_ip_list.txt)